 12. Part-time educators and casual relief teachers.

 How is this communicated?
-What is in the CRT folder?
+What is in the handover folder?
 Who is in charge of communicating to relief teachers?

 9. Incursion presenters

 To be made aware so they can manage potential anaphylactic risks and respond to anaphylaxis appropriately if it should occur.
 Parents should be notified about incursions ahead of time.

 Think about asthma here too.
 Be aware that some animal feed contains food allergens e.g. nuts in birdseed and cowfeed.
 Does student need to wear gloves, or at least wash hands after touching animals.

 Camps require their own thorough planning, and separate detailed risk management plan that requires thought, consultation and communication.
 Some key points can be included here.

 Every child is different, and their individual needs will be different and unique.
 The above list is intended as a guide and is in no way an exhaustive list.
 Please consult with your allergist and local education department for further guidance.

 Building confidence with your child, school and teacher can be rewarding.
 Schools are for everyone, and every student needs to feel safe and valued.